dalailomo/ace/README.md

 #### High CPU usage if you are greedy

 At the moment, there is no control over the resources used by the commands you put on a chunk, so be careful and try not to put too many commands on a chunk.
 The CPU usage can go nuts and there is a remote possibility that you can create a high enough energy event pushing a tiny region of the universe from the false vacuum into the true vacuum, creating a bubble that will expand in all directions at the speed of light.

-#### Minimal setup

-There are only two possible things you can do with the interactive setup.
-- Preview the chunks that will be executed
-- Edit the config file (assumes you got `vim` installed).

 ## Pro tip